-Guidance Data governance & ethics MGT-DATA-1.1a The organization should describe the role of data to keep track of the business (such as people, accounting inventory and so on) and as a raw material for information products, knowledge, innovation and insight.
-MGT-DATA-1.1b The organization should describe how: it has assessed the risk and impact of the use of data based on a stakeholder analysis; it has defined objectives regarding data governance and ethics in relation to the identified stakeholders; the data governance & ethics policies and procedures are documented and approved; the data governance & ethics policies and procedures set the rules to protect the use of organization's critical data and data products, in line with its business goals, strategy and risk appetite and whether they are applicable to all employees and stakeholders who are affected or could be affected by the data assets of the organization; the implementation of the data governance & ethics policies and procedures is supported by appropriate investments in human and technical resources; it has established a structure for conflict resolution regarding the use of data and data related products, which ties back into possibly improving existing policies and procedures.
-MGT-DATA-1.1c The organization should describe whether: Roles and responsibilities are documented; The organization internally communicates information, including objectives and responsibilities for internal control, necessary to support the functioning of internal control to prevent fraud, sabotage, theft, misuse of data and other compromises; The organization obtains or generates and uses relevant, quality information to support the functioning of internal control; The single Senior Responsible Owner (SRO) has approved the use of critical data before deployment and implementation; The organization has established a mechanism allowing others to flag issues related to privacy or data protection; Third party assurance on data processing is managed.
-MGT-DATA-1.1d When reporting on the result of the analysis of monitoring data governance & ethics and identifying and implementing points of improvement the organization should describe the use of appropriate measurement systems, the performance of data use of the organization, further the way strategies relating to data are being implemented an the use of the data conforms internal policies and external requirements such as regulations and stewardship requirements, including: data retention and disposal requirements reuse, sharing or selling of data and its associated rights, licensing or copyright; accounting for cultural norms, ethical standards, bias, discrimination or profiling in decision making.
-MGT-DATA-1.2a When reporting on risks related to data governance & ethics and depending business processes the organization should describe whether: The risk associated with data is examined to ensure an appropriate level of data risk aligns with the overall risk appetite;
+Guidance Data & Al GOV-DATA-1.1a The organization should describe the role of data to keep track of the business (such as people, accounting inventory and so on) and as a raw material for AI, information products, knowledge, innovation and insight.
+GOV-DATA-1.1b it has assessed the risk and impact of the use of data & Al based on a stakeholder analysis; it has defined objectives regarding data & Al in relation to the identified stakeholders; the data & Al policies and procedures are documented and approved; the data & Al policies and procedures set the rules to protect the use of organization's critical data and data products, in line with its business goals, strategy and risk appetite and whether they are applicable to all employees and stakeholders who are affected or could be affected by the data assets of the organization; the implementation of the data & Al policies and procedures is supported by appropriate investments in human and technical resources; it has established a structure for conflict resolution regarding the use of data & Al and data & Al related products, which ties back into possibly improving existing policies and procedures.
+GOV-DATA-1.1c The organization should describe whether: roles and responsibilities are documented; the organization internally communicates information, including objectives and responsibilities for internal control, necessary to support the functioning of internal control to prevent fraud, sabotage, theft, misuse of data and other compromises; the organization obtains or generates and uses relevant, quality information to support the functioning of internal control;

+the single Senior Responsible Owner (SRO) has approved the use of critical data before deployment and implementation; the organization has established a mechanism allowing others to flag issues related to privacy or data protection; assurance on data processing and AI providers is managed.
+GOV-DATA-1.1d When reporting on the result of the analysis of monitoring data & Al and identifying and implementing points of improvement the organization should describe the use of appropriate measurement systems, the performance of data & Al use of the organization, further the way strategies relating to data are being implemented an the use of data & Al conforms internal policies and external requirements such as regulations and stewardship requirements, including: data retention and disposal requirements reuse, sharing or selling of data and its associated rights, licensing or copyright; accounting for cultural norms, ethical standards, bias, discrimination or profiling in decision making.
+GOV-DATA-1.2a When reporting on risks related to data & AI and depending business processes the organization should describe whether: the risk associated with data and AI is examined to ensure an appropriate level of data risk aligns with the overall risk appetite; not using available data for the benefit of manage operational risks, such as financial risks, safety data and new types of customer organizations is examined; lack of trustworthy or business relevant data impacts the ability to carry out critical organizational functions; decision making on data and the use of AI meets ethical standards and counteract bias, discrimination or profiling.